 The JHM IRB may act on a continuing review application in one of four ways:

 - The continuing review application may be approved;

 - The continuing review may be approved with administrative changes that must be completed by the PI;

 - The continuing review application may be tabled pending submission of clarifications or revisions; or

 - The continuing review application may be disapproved.

 Written notification of the action is provided to the PI.
-Attached to the standard approval notice is the final approved version of the consent form(s), if applicable.
-The protocol and consent forms are valid only for the period specified by the IRB.
 In cases where a continuing review application is disapproved, the IRB will provide its rationale for the action taken.
 The investigator may request an appearance before the IRB to present arguments for reversal of the decision or propose a change in the protocol based on the advice and counsel of the IRB.

-Approval automatically expires if a continuing review application is not submitted for IRB review.
-If a continuing review application is submitted and IRB review is not scheduled before the approval date expires research activity must stop until the review occurs.
+Approval automatically expires if a continuing review application is not submitted for IRB review prior to the expiration date.
+If a continuing review application is submitted and IRB review is not scheduled before the approval date expires, all research activity must stop until the review occurs.
 The IRBs have the authority to allow continued participation of subjects in research for which IRB approval has lapsed while the continuing review process occurs if there is an overriding safety concern or ethical issues that indicates it is in the best interest of the participants to continue.
-In such cases where participants may continue in the research, data analysis must stop until the IRB completes the review process.
+In such cases where participants may continue in the research, all other activity must stop until the IRB completes the review process.
 If approval lapses, the IRBs do not have the authority to allow new enrollment while the continuing review process is conducted.